School of Civil and Environmental Engineering, and Construction Management

 CE 4013.
 Civil Engineering Systems Analysis.
 (3-0) 3 Credit Hours.

 Prerequisite: EGR 3713.
 Technical elective course.
 Systems approach to optimization and problem solving; operations research applications in civil engineering; mathematical modeling and analysis techniques including linear programming, dynamic programming, decision analysis and use of software to solve linear and nonlinear programming problems.
 (Formerly CE 3713.
 Credit cannot be earned for both CE 4013 and CE 3713.)
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: LRE1 $25; STSE $30.

 CE 4103.
 Advanced Steel Design.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3233.
 Technical elective course.
 Connection design, welded and bolted, moment-resistant connections, plate girders, column stability, bracing design, and seismic design of frames.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 CE 4133.
 Advanced Reinforced Concrete.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3213.
 Technical elective course.
 Design of concrete building systems including continuous one-way and two-way slab systems as well as vertical and lateral load resisting members such as slender columns and shear walls.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4143.
 Introduction to Timber Design.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in CE 3113 and CE 3243.
+Prerequisite: Completion of or concurrent enrollment in CE 3113 and CE 3243.
 Technical elective course.
 Design philosophy and methodology for timber structures.
 Flexure design, axial load design, and shear design of basic timber components.
 (Formerly CE 3253 and CE 4253.
-Credit cannot be earned for both CE 4143 and CE 3253 or CE 4253.)
-Differential Tuition: $165.
-Course fee: DL01 $75.
+Credit can only be earned for one of the following: CE 4143, CE 3253, or CE 4253.)
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 CE 4153.
 Prestressed Concrete.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3213.
 Technical elective course.
 Design of statically determinate and indeterminate structures, estimation of prestress loss, flexure and shear strength, deflections and stress control, composite construction, and continuous span theory.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4163.
 Advanced Structural Analysis.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3113.
 Technical elective course.
 The class focuses on the matrix analysis method applied to structural analysis.
 The course will cover all the facets of the structural analysis method including the assembly of element and structure stiffness matrices, fixed end force and moment vectors, and nodal displacements.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4173.
 Dynamics and Vibrations.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3113.
 Technical elective course.
 The class focuses on the fundamentals of structural dynamics, including single degree-of-freedom and multi-degree-of-freedom systems.
 The course presents common analysis techniques used to calculate the dynamic response of structures to different types of time-varying loads.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4183.
 Experimental Stress Analysis.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3103 or ME 3813.
 Technical elective course.
-Technical elective course.
 After completing the course students should be able to recognize and properly use different types of sensors for applications in experimental analysis of structures.
 Students should have acquired an understanding of the basic principles used to develop the sensors discussed in the class, to evaluate the quality of the data obtained from measurements, and to make adjustments to improve the quality of test data if necessary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4193.
 Fundamentals of Traffic Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 2303.
 This is an introductory course that prepare students for more advanced classes on focused topics in traffic engineering.
 The course covers the full spectrum of key topics ranging from characteristics of the transportation system, analysis of flow and capacity, traffic counts, determination of level of service of various types of roads, traffic operations, traffic control devices, pedestrian/bicycle facilities, traffic safety, to introduction to Intelligent Transportation Systems (ITS).
 It will also introduce to students the basic theories behind the operation of signalized and un-signalized intersections.
 The course also provides an opportunity to get an introduction to emerging techniques in the area of transportation engineering.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 CE 4223.
 Introduction to Masonry Design.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in CE 3113 and CE 3243.
+Prerequisite: Completion of or concurrent enrollment in CE 3113 and CE 3243.
 Technical elective course.
 Design philosophy and methodology for masonry structures.
 Flexure design, axial load design, and shear design of basic masonry components.
 (Formerly CE 3253 and CE 4253.
-Credit cannot be earned for both CE 4223 and CE 3253 or CE 4253.)
-Differential Tuition: $165.
-Course fee: DL01 $75.
+Credit can only be earned for one of the following: CE 4223, CE 3253, or CE 4253.)
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 CE 4283.
 Design of Buildings for Lateral Loads.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in CE 3213 and CE 3233.
+Prerequisite: Completion of or concurrent enrollment in CE 3213 and CE 3233.
 Technical elective course.
 Understanding and application of lateral loads to the design of steel, concrete, wood and masonry structures.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.

 CE 4293.
 Geographic Information Systems (GIS).
 (3-0) 3 Credit Hours.

 Prerequisite: CE 2103 or GEO 4023.
 Technical elective course.
 Introduces vector, raster and tabular concepts, emphasizing the vector approach.
 Topics include: spatial relationships, map features, attributes, relational database, layers of data, data ingesting, digitizing from maps, projections, output, applications, and availability of public data sets.
 Focus will be placed on spatial/temporal data analyses using digitized maps and database information in an area of Civil Engineering specialization.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 CE 4303.
 Hydrometeorology.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3603.
 Technical elective course.
 The main objective of this course is to familiarize the student with topics related to local and global distribution of freshwater.
 Conceptualizations of the water balance/budget are developed using principles of physical hydrology and meteorology.
 Emphasis will be on recent research and modern methods for data analysis and modeling.
 Real-life events and phenomena will be discussed.
 In addition to the text, material will be presented from other sources.
 Guest instructors will give presentations on some case studies.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4403.
 Advanced Characterization of Highway Materials.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3243.
 Technical elective course.
 Basic and advanced level of the fundamentals of material response to static and repeated loading; emphasis on the deformation and fatigue behavior of asphalt mixtures, constitutive modeling for mixtures, microstructure characterization for mixtures, nondestructive testing of pavements, asphalt binder characterization, unbound materials (base and sub-base materials) evaluation and characterization.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4453.
 Transportation Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3223.
 Technical elective course.
 Study of the Highway Capacity Manual, traffic stream parameters and relationships, analytical techniques in traffic engineering such as capacity analysis, queuing theory, and traffic simulation.
 Design and operation of advanced traffic management systems including signalization, real-time motorist information, urban incident management, and ITS concepts.
 (Formerly CE 4233.
 Credit cannot be earned for both CE 4453 and CE 4233.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4463.
 Foundation Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 3413.
 Technical elective course.
 Shallow and deep foundations including: footings, slabs on-grade, cofferdams, sheet-pile walls, drilled shafts, piles and retaining walls.
 (Formerly CE 4413.
 Credit cannot be earned for both CE 4463 and CE 4413.)
 Generally offered: Fall.
-Differential Tuition: $165.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 CE 4543.
 Project Design and Construction Management.
 (3-0) 3 Credit Hours.